-The Council's Equality & Diversity Policy sets out our approach to promoting and upholding the principles of equality, diversity, fairness and inclusion.
+The Council's Equality & Diversity Policy sets out our approach to promoting and upholding the principles of equality, diversity, fairness, and inclusion.

-The Council is committed to promoting equality by ensuring equal access to our complaints procedure, including making reasonable adjustments to allow for flexibility in the procedure to accommodate an individuals need.
+The Council is committed to promoting equality by ensuring equal access to our complaint's procedure, including making reasonable adjustments to allow for flexibility in the procedure to accommodate an individuals need.
 For example:

-- If a Customer requires assistance to take forward their complaint, they can appoint a representative to deal with their complaint on their behalf (verification will be sought before the complaint is investigated) - Any individual representing or assisting a Customer with a complaint can accompany then at any meeting with the Council if a meeting is required to consider the complaint - If a Customer requires assistance with their complaint but don't have anyone to help them, they can let the Council know and the Council will assist with trying to find them an advocate. - If the above options are unsuitable in meeting the Customers' needs and they still require assistance with logging their complaint, they can let the Council know by contacting Customer Services on 01473 432000.
+- If a Customer requires assistance to take forward their complaint, they can appoint a representative to deal with their complaint on their behalf (verification will be sought before the complaint is investigated) - Any individual representing or assisting a Customer with a complaint can accompany them at any meeting with the Council if a meeting is required to consider the complaint - If a Customer requires assistance with their complaint but does not have anyone to help them, they can let the Council know by contacting our customer service team on 01473 432000, where our Quality Assurance and Complaints officer will assist them in formulating their complaint.